-Join us to hear Sholem Aleichem’s hilarious short story Hanukah Money, a delightful holiday tale of two young brothers wondering how much money they will receive from their relatives for Hanukah.Actor, writer and director Stuard Derrick choreographs the reading along with a cast of 15 Provincetown and Cape actors playing the parts.In keeping with the spirit of the evening, Klezmer music will be played by popular Cape musician Denya LeVine.
+Join us to hear Sholem Aleichem’s hilarious short story Hanukkah Money, a delightful holiday tale of two young brothers wondering how much money they will receive from their relatives for Hanukkah.Actor, writer and director Stuard Derrick choreographs the reading along with a cast of 15 Provincetown and Cape actors playing the parts.In keeping with the spirit of the evening, Klezmer music will be played by popular Cape musician Denya LeVine.
 Stuard Derrick studied at the American Academy of Dramatic Arts, Columbia University and the Royal Academy of Dramatic Art Summer Shakespeare Session in London.He also wrote for the Columbia University Spectator in New York,and directed, produced and acted in numerous plays with the Provincetown Theater Company.Refreshments will be served.

 Join us as Cape Cod author Robert Finch reads excerpts from his recent book The Outer Beach, A Thousand-Mile Walk on Cape Cod’s Atlantic Shore.
 Widely regarded as one of America's leading nature writers, Robert Finch has lived on Cape Cod since 1971.
 He has published seven books of essays, is co-editor of The Norton Book of Nature Writing, and a second collection of his weekly radio commentaries on WCAI the local NPR affiliate.
 Finch twice received the prestigious Edward R. Murrow Award for Radio Writing